Table of Contents

 Throughout the legal process, an attorney can provide continuous support by updating the client on the progress of their case, offering reassurance, and being accessible to answer and clarify legal questions and concerns.

 In the aftermath of a rear-end collision, understanding the nuances of how fault is determined under Virginia’s strict contributory negligence laws is crucial.
 Having legal assistance can significantly influence the outcome of your claim.
-Fault determination can be complex, with multiple factors considered to assess each party’s actions leading up to the accident.
+Fault determination can be challenging, with multiple factors considered to assess each party’s actions leading up to the accident.
 Missteps in this process can hinder your ability to receive compensation.

 At Jennifer Porter Law, PLLC, our attorneys have extensive experience in handling traffic accident claims, including those involving rear-end collisions.
 We focus on handling all legal aspects of your case, allowing you to concentrate on your recovery without the stress of legal proceedings.
 We work diligently to protect your interests both in negotiations with insurance companies and in court, fighting to secure the rightful compensation you deserve for your injuries and losses.